ethgasstation/ethgasstation-backend/README.md

 #### an adaptive gas price oracle for the ethereum blockchain

 This is the backend for [ethgasstation](https://ethgasstation.info), written in Python 3.
-This python script is designed to monitor a local Geth node.
+This python script is designed to monitor a local Geth or Parity node.
 It will record data about pending and mined transactions, including the transactions in your node's transaction pool.
 Its main purpose is to generate adaptive gas price estimates that enable you to know what gas price to use depending on your